Thank you for visiting my profile page.

 Training, qualifications & experience

 The main therapies I use are:

-Person-centred counselling - This gives you the support to find your own inner strengths to help you move forward and grow.
+Person-centred counselling - This is my main mode of therapy I use.
+It gives you the support to find your own inner strengths to help you move forward and grow.

 Cognitive Behaviour Therapy (CBT) – This helps you to change your thinking patterns and behaviour and is particularly helpful when dealing with addiction or particular habits.

 Existential therapy – This focuses on the here and now and allows you to explore your place in the world, to face your anxieties and embrace your own freedom of choice.
 This can be particularly helpful for people with a terminal illness or those experiencing a life transition,

 Psycho-dynamic therapy - This help